vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 Login.
 If not, their should be an error message showing the problem, which is likely a permissions issue described above.

-To exit (for now), type ESC.
-Be aware that ESC will immediately exit ChrysaLisp without saving anything.
-We hope to have an update that allows exiting from the GUI itself shortly.
+To exit use the Logout application `Quit` option from the pop up dialog.
+If you have DEBUG set in the FB driver code, type ESC.
+Be aware that the ESC key DEBUG option will immediately exit ChrysaLisp without saving anything !

 To stop the system from outside of ChrysaLisp, use: